About

 About Unbound Authors

-Unbound Authors was founded in 2023 by Dr. Libby Catchings and JoyBelle Phelan, a formerly incarcerated changemaker dedicated to storytelling, education, and second chances.
-What began as a volunteer-led writing group inside a single facility has grown into a statewide, volunteer-powered network supporting hundreds of incarcerated writers across Colorado.
+Unbound Authors was founded in 2023 by Dr. Libby Catchings and JoyBelle Phelan, a formerly incarcerated leader dedicated to storytelling, education, and second chances.
+What began as a volunteer-led writing group inside a single facility has grown into a statewide writing and publishing initiative reaching incarcerated writers across all Colorado correctional facilities.

 Since launching in 2023, Unbound Authors has built a volunteer-powered, statewide network supporting incarcerated writers across Colorado.